neurogears/CSIC-UMH-Workshop-2017/_worksheets/closed-loop.md

 Closed-Loop Systems
 ===============================

-### Exercise 1: Measuring closed-loop latency
+### **Exercise 1:** Measuring closed-loop latency

 The easiest way to measure the latency of a closed-loop system is to use a feedback test.
-In this test, we feed the output of the closed-loop system directly into the same sensor that was used to generate the output in the first place, and we record all the sensor measurements.
-For example, to perform a simple audio feedback test we can connect the microphone directly to the speakers.
+In this test, we feed the output of the closed-loop system directly into the same sensor that was used to generate the output in the first place, and record all the sensor measurements.
+For example, to perform a simple audio feedback test you can connect the microphone directly to the speakers.

 * Insert an `AudioCapture` source.
 * Insert an `AudioPlayback` sink.